I Was Young When I Left Home (Or, How Bob Dylan Saved My Life)

 “Now, little boy lost, he takes himself so seriously / He brags of his misery, he likes to live dangerously.”
 I met a charming, beautiful boy at Aviv, and it did not take long for us to fall in love.
 Elston was creative, smart, and at times, incredibly tender and caring.
 A few days after I turned 19, I packed my pretty crochet dresses and we squeezed into his gentrified, Bushwick loft.
 You don’t notice things like track marks or missing money when you feel young, faulty, alone, and somebody calls you pretty.
 I had an instinct that something was amiss, but Elston kept his heroin addiction well hidden.
 I took for granted that somebody would value my life enough not to put it at risk.
 He was older than me, and I trusted his denial about the subject foolishly.
 We took a weekend trip to DC, and Elston, driving on benzos, hit a curb, nearly flipping the car.
 I realized I was in danger, but I had no home to return to.There were options, had I decided to leave, but I felt responsible for his life.
 Thinking I might be able to save him, I chose to stay.
 Fearful and uncertain, I listened to “Desolation Row,” wishing I had understood the warning in the lyrics I had previously ignored.

 “And the phantom’s shouting to skinny girls / get out of here if you don’t know / Casanova is being punished for going to desolation row.”
 The illness of addiction made Elston violent and cruel.
 I ignored the physical and non-physical possessions he stole from me.
-Eventually, he agreed to go to rehab.
+Eventually, he agreed to go to rehab after some drug testing (you can read more about how those tests work online).
 I was extremely attentive and supportive, joining him for lunch and accompanying him to NA meetings in the evening.
 I began to intern at my dream record label for school credit, I went out with friends, and I had fun.
 I was hopeful for when Elston would be discharged.
 I’d imagine him coming home, sober and healthy: “Then the sands will roll out a carpet of gold, for your weary toes to be a-touchin’ / and the ship’s wise men will remind you once again, that the whole wide world is watchin.”

 “I don’t like it in the wind / I wanna go back home again / but I can’t go home this way.”
 Unfortunately, I learned that no amount of love can stop a person from relapsing.
 I spent mornings, raw, battered, and disenchanted, listening to Dylan.
 He seemed to be the only person who comprehended the overwhelming feeling of hopeless despondency.
 I relied on Dylan as the one friend I could go to for comfort, who would not judge, but simply understand.
 After one unforgivable event, weak, worn, and spiritless, I took the L train to Manhattan to stay with a friend.
 We took the Long Island Railroad up to Jones Beach, spring starting to brighten up the coast.
 I sang to myself to dull my fear, and thought of my parents: “Maybe it’s the colour of the sun caught flat and covering / the crossroads I’m standing at / or maybe it’s the weather or something like that / but Mama, you’ve been on my mind.”